cypress-io/cypress/docs/source/api/commands/trigger.md

 ## Timeout

-`.trigger()` will wait until the element is in an 'interactable' state for the duration of the [`defaultCommandTimeout`](https://on.cypress.io/guides/configuration#timeouts) or the duration of the `timeout` specified in the command's options
+`.trigger()` will wait until the element is in an 'interactable' state for the duration of the [`defaultCommandTimeout`](https://on.cypress.io/guides/configuration#timeouts) or the duration of the `timeout` specified in the command's options.

-The DOM element must be in an "interactable" state prior to the triggered event happening (it must be visible and not disabled).

-Cypress automatically scrolls the element into view prior to attempting to trigger the event.

 # Examples

 ## Mouse Events

 **Trigger a `mouseover` on the button**

+The DOM element must be in an "interactable" state prior to the triggered event happening (it must be visible and not disabled).

 ```javascript
 cy.get('button').trigger('mouseover') // yields 'button'